 Todd Meehan, Liquidrum Founder

 Hi, I'm Todd!
 In addition to running the juggernaut of a percussion company Liquidrum, I serve as Professor of Percussion and Division Director of Instrumental Studies at Baylor University.
-I've been teaching at the university level for nearly 20 years, mentoring young percussionists, and helping musicians identify and grab hold of their dreams.
+I've been teaching at the university level for over 20 years, mentoring young percussionists, and helping musicians identify and grab hold of their dreams.
 As a performer, I've run all over the world playing with good friends and colleagues in solo, chamber, and orchestral settings.
 I was a founding member of So Percussion and the Meehan/ Perkins Duo which has resulted in a slight obsession with percussion chamber music.
 I love orchestral playing and have had a range of experiences therein, including performances with the Waco, Austin, and Fort Worth Symphony Orchestras, as well as a couple of formative years as a student at the Pacific Music Festival and the International Festival-Institute at Round Top where I now get to teach each summer.
 More than anything, I love hanging out with my wife and kids, dreaming about travel, and scheming new ways to make the classical music industry a better place to exist.